shivannis/xandr-docs-public/xandr-docs/articles/curate/create-a-user.md

 From the **User Details** tab, enter the user's **Contact Information**.

 > [!NOTE]
-> The email ID enetered here will be the primary username for signing into the Xandr products via the Microsoft Identity Platform.
+> The email ID is enetered here will be the primary username for signing into the Xandr products via the Microsoft Identity Platform.
 Ensure the email is consistent across any accounts in the Xandr platform, and matches the user's email for authenticating to Microsoft products.
 For more details, visit [Microsoft Identity Platform Login](microsoft-identity-platform-login.md).
 > [!NOTE]
 > If the State is set to Inactive, the user will not be able to log in.